Understanding What Happens in Rapid Detox Centers

 Rapid detox center programs incorporate many of the methods used in traditional programs.
 Overall, rapid detox centers may administer one of two different treatment methods:

-According to the U. S. Department of Veterans Affairs, the rapid detox method entails using an opiate antagonist drug, such as naltrexone, followed by an alpha-2 adrenergic agonist, such as clonidine.
-Opiate antagonists send the body into an immediate withdrawal state, which comes with the worst of the withdrawal symptoms.
+Rapid detox uses an opiate antagonist drug, such as naltrexone, followed by an alpha-2 adrenergic agonist, such as clonidine.
+Opiate antagonists send the body into an immediate withdrawal state, which triggers the worst of the withdrawal symptoms.
 An alpha-2 adrenergic agonist works to reduce the severity of withdrawal symptoms.
 On average, the entire procedure takes two to three days to complete.

 With ultra-rapid detox, patients are put under anesthesia for the entire procedure.
 Ultra-rapid detox uses many of the same medications as rapid detox.
 In effect, this method takes anywhere from three to six hours to complete.
 Like traditional detox approaches, rapid detox center approaches rely heavily on medication therapies to ease a person through the withdrawal process.